zowe/docs-site/docs/user-guide/install-zos.md

 3. APF-authorization

-Due to the nature of the services the Zowe cross memory server provides. its load library requires APF-authorization.
-It is possible to check whether a loab lirary is APF-authorized using the TSO command
+Due to the nature of the services the Zowe cross memory server provides, its load library requires APF-authorization.
+It is possible to check whether a loab lirary is APF-authorized by using the TSO command

 ```
 D PROG,APF,DSNAME=ZWES.SISLOAD
 ```
-where the DSNAME value is the name of the data set containing the ZWESIS01 load module.
+where the value of DSNAME is the name of the data set that contains the ZWESIS01 load module.

-To dynamically add the SMS-managed library to the APF list run the TSO command
+To dynamically add the SMS-managed library to the APF list, run the following TSO command:

 ```
 SETPROF APF,ADD,DSNAME=ZWES.SISLOAD
 ```
-where the value of DSNAME is the name of the data et containing the ZWESIS01 load module
+where the value of DSNAME is the name of the data set that contains the ZWESIS01 load module.

 4. PARMLIB member

-The Zowe cross memory server started task requires a valie ZWESISPxx PARMLIB member to be found at startup.
-File `zowe_install_dir/files/zss/SAMPLIB/ZWESIP00` contains the default coniguration values.
-You can copy this member to your system PARMLIB data set, or else allocate the default PDS data set ZWES.SISAMP specified in the ZWESIS01 started task JCL.
+The Zowe cross memory server started task requires a valid ZWESISPxx PARMLIB member to be found at startup.
+The file `zowe_install_dir/files/zss/SAMPLIB/ZWESIP00` contains the default configuration values.
+You can copy this member to your system PARMLIB data set, or else allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESIS01 started task JCL.

-6. Security requirements for the cross memory server
+5. Security requirements for the cross memory server

 The Zowe cross memory server performs a sequence of SAF checks to protect its services from unauthorized callers.
-This is done using the FACILITY class and an entry for ZWE.IS.
+This is done by using the FACILITY class and an entry for `ZWE.IS`.

-To see the current class settings enter the TSO command `SETROPTS LIST`.
-To activate the FACILITY class enter `SETROPTS CLASSACT(FACILITY)` and to RACLIST the FACILITY class, enter `SETROPTS RACLIST(FACILITY)`.
+- To see the current class settings, enter the TSO command `SETROPTS LIST`.
+- To activate the FACILITY class, enter `SETROPTS CLASSACT(FACILITY)`.
+- To RACLIST the FACILITY class, enter `SETROPTS RACLIST(FACILITY)`.

-A valid caller of the Zowe cross memory services myst have READ access to ZWE.IS in the FACILITY class.
-To define the ZWES.IS profiles in the FACILITY class enter the TSO command `RDEFINE FACILITY ZWES.IC UACC(NONE)`
+A valid caller of the Zowe cross memory services must have READ access to `ZWE.IS` in the FACILITY class.
+To define the `ZWES.IS` profiles in the FACILITY class, enter the TSO command `RDEFINE FACILITY ZWES.IC UACC(NONE)`.

 The started task ZOWESVR must be a valid caller for the Zowe Application Framework to function.
-This is done by granting the user ID that ZOWESVR runs under READ access to the ZWES.IS profile.
+This is done by granting the user ID that ZOWESVR runs under READ access to the `ZWES.IS` profile.
 If ZOWESVR is running under IZUSSVR then this is done with the TSO command `PERMIT ZWES.IS CLASS(FACILITY) ID(IZUSVR) ACCESS(READ)`.
-To refresh the FACILITY class enter the TSO command `SETROPTS RACLIST(FACILITY) REFRESH`
+To refresh the FACILITY class enter the TSO command `SETROPTS RACLIST(FACILITY) REFRESH`.

 ### Scripted install of the Zowe Cross Memory Server

-To install the Zowe cross memory server the steps are to create the APF authorized load library, copy the load module, create the PPT entry, create the PROCLIB, and define and give READ access to the ZWES.IS FACILITY class.
-These are described above in the section Manual install of the Zowe Cross Memory Server.
+To install the Zowe cross memory server, the steps include creating the APF authorized load library, copying the load module, creating the PPT entry, creating the PROCLIB, and defining and giving READ access to the `ZWES.IS` FACILITY class.
+These are described above in the section [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).

-For users who have sufficient authority under their user ID to the z/OS instance they are installing the Zowe cross memory server into, there is a convenience script provided in `/zowe_install_dir/install/zowe-install-apf-server.sh`
+For users who have sufficient authority under their user ID to the z/OS instance they are installing the Zowe cross memory server into, there is a convenience script provided in `/zowe_install_dir/install/zowe-install-apf-server.sh`.

 The parameters that are used to control the script are contained in the file `/zowe_install_dir/install/zowe-install-apf-server.yaml`.
-You must edit this file before running the `zowe-install-apf-server.sh` with appriorate values.
+You must edit this file before running the `zowe-install-apf-server.sh` script with appropriate values.

 ```
 # Datasets that APF server will be installed into